adaptdk/Adapt-Academy-Frontend/final/README.md

 2. integrate D3 library for displaying graphics;
 3. widgets with dynamic data;
 4. separate pages with data filtering, editing and so on;
-5. multistep form;
-6. learn how to deploy app to cloud based hosting service - heroku;
+5. deploy app to cloud based hosting service;

 #### Crypto currency API